RxMobile-Dummy/django-taskmanager/README.md

-# task-management-django
+# django-taskmanager
-Task management API using Django framework
+A simple task/project management backend designed in Django